jitrc/jitrc.github.io/age_of_gen_ai/presentation.md

 - **Scale through efficiency, not just resources:** Raw compute and data are expensive; algorithmic and architectural improvements achieve scale with same resources
     - Efficient models, smarter learning methods, better search algorithms, effective context management
+    - Effeciency often the key enabler for scaling

 - **Natural language as universal interface:** LLMs are foundational technologies—comparable to fire and the internet—democratizing access to intelligence
     - AI Agents with tool use, memory, and planning are transforming everything

 - **The intelligence trade-off:** More capability and autonomy requires accepting less control and interpretability
-    - We would learn to trust intelligent systems more
+    - We will learn to trust intelligent systems more

 - **Next frontiers:** World models, persistent memory, and continuous learning
     - Spatial reasoning, physics understanding, learning from experience without forgetting